Q: Once I complete my training through the OPCA, what is the next step?

 Q: Once I complete my training through the OPCA, does OPCA provide any practical skill training?

-A: The OPCA provides a practical assesment for the PMH module only.
+A: The OPCA provides a practical assessment for the PMH module only.
 The individual is responsible for finding a licensed petroleum mechanic to work with in order to complete the practical requirement for the PM1, PM2 and PM3 license categories.

 Q: Along with my OPCA training manual, what materials do I need for the home study courses?